-- Supporting Neighbourhood Watch with a nominated representative of the Parish Council - Undertaking a Walking Streets Audit and lobbying responsible authorities to maintain the public realm and make our streets accessible for all - Work with volunteers on an annual clearance of public footpaths leading to our village centre to provide safe and accessible routes to the village - Respect our Areas of Special Character and ensure they are conserved and enhanced for future generations - Provide an annual Community Showcase for our volunteers to engage with the community, to be able to seek new volunteers and continue their good work - To recognise the work of our volunteers through an annual Chairman's Award - To provide a small budget for community and voluntary organisations for grants - To investigate the devolution of street cleansing from Waverley Borough Council to Cranleigh Parish Council
+- Supporting Neighbourhood Watch with a nominated representative of the Parish Council agreed at the May 2019 Council meeting. - Undertaking a Walking Streets Audit and lobbying responsible authorities to maintain the public realm and make our streets accessible for all - Work with volunteers on an annual clearance of public footpaths leading to our village centre to provide safe and accessible routes to the village - Respect our Areas of Special Character and ensure they are conserved and enhanced for future generations - Provide a regular Community Showcase for our volunteers to engage with the community, to be able to seek new volunteers and continue their good work - To recognise the work of our volunteers through an annual Chairman's Award, awarded at the annual meeting of Council. - To provide a small budget for community and voluntary organisations for grants.
+Requests are considered by the Council twice a year at their April and October meetings. - To investigate the transfer of some assets from Waverley Borough Council - To investigate the devolution of street cleansing from Waverley Borough Council to Cranleigh Parish Council